OpenJAC/JAC.jl/README.md

     in order to keep the computations feasible.
 In addition, these cascade computations are generally divided into two parts, the (cascade) computation for determining all necessary many-electron amplitudes and the (so-called) simulations to combine the amplitudes due to the experimental scenario of interest.
-5. **Empirical Computations**: Not all atomic  properties and processes, such as the -- single and multiple -- electron-impact ionization, stopping powers or tunnel ionization rates, can be efficiently described by ab-initio many-body techniques.
+5. **Empirical computations**: Not all atomic  properties and processes, such as the -- single and multiple -- electron-impact ionization, stopping powers or tunnel ionization rates, can be efficiently described by ab-initio many-body techniques.
 If needed, they are often easier computed by using empirical formulas and models.
     A number of empirical computations are now supported to deal with such models; are often based on simple electronic structure calculations, together with empirically obtained parameters.
 These computations are only implemented when data are needed but no *ab-initio* computations of the involved processes appears to be feasible.
-6. **Plasma Computations**: The notion of atoms and ions in plasma has been frequently applied to analyze the behaviour of plasma in situations where the level structure and effective single-electron states remain partly intact.
+6. **Plasma computations**: The notion of atoms and ions in plasma has been frequently applied to analyze the behaviour of plasma in situations where the level structure and effective single-electron states remain partly intact.
 Useful plasma computations refer to shifted photo lines, ionic mixtures in local and non-local thermodynamic equilibria, or applications of the average-atom model.